CA$21,207raised of $60,000.00 goal

 My name is Shogofa; I am a 21-year-old college student at the University of British Columbia.
 I am a Hazara from Afghanistan, and I left Afghanistan as an unaccompanied minor when I was 16 to come to the U.S. and later to Canada.
+Upon my arrival in Canada, I entered the foster care system, and despite the challenges of being in foster care, I used every opportunity to graduate from high school and later start my undergraduate degree at The University of British Columbia.
 Currently, I live in Vancouver, B.C., as a Canadian Permanent Resident, where I moved in 2017.

 The current Humanitarian Crisis in Afghanistan has displaced and forced thousands of families to flee for safety, leaving their homes and all of their belongings behind, including my family.
 My family consists of my mom, my dad, and my five minor siblings, who made the 15-hour journey to the Spin-Buldak border, Kandahar province in a tiny car with many Taliban checkpoints on their way and then crossed the land border by foot in Pakistan.
 They are currently in Pakistan, where they have been living as refugees since August 2021 with little to no support and with the daily fear of getting deported back to Afghanistan while waiting to get resettled in Canada through the Sponsorship Agreement Holder Program (SAH).

-Pastor Kristina Breit from St. Mark's Evangelical Lutheran Church in Vancouver has kindly agreed to be the Constinutent Group and is willing to put their time and effort into bringing and providing support for my family in partnership with the SAH organization.
+Pastor Kristina Breit is willing to put their time and effort into bringing and providing support for my family in partnership with the SAH organization.
 While I meet all the other requirements to sponsor my family, their resettlement and hopes of getting to safety in Canada without the sponsorship funds ($60,000) would be impossible.

 Before submitting the application to Immigration, Refugees and Citizenship Canada (IRCC), I need to show the Canadian government that I have the funds placed in a trust account to help my family’s first year of life in Canada.
 To expedite the resettlement process of my family and ensure that I can submit my family’s sponsorship application in March 2022, I need to raise funds by December 30, 2021.
 In case the sponsorship funds are not raised by December 30, the chances of ensuring that the Sponsorship Agreement Holder Organization takes on the sponsorship of my family will decrease because an important part of the sponsorship process is to show the IRCC that I have the funds to support my family in their first year of settlement in Canada.